joearpy/Betting-odds-converter/README.md

 ## Validation

-Back-and validation in a PHP Class
+- Server side validation in a PHP Class

+- Client side validation with Form Validator JS tool

+## Clean code

+The clean code is important, I tried to follow the guidelines and the SOLID

 ## Technology